AVOD is here to stay!

 Of course, the subscription ecosystem is not dying anytime soon.
 However, there is a spike in platforms beginning to capitalize on ads now more than ever.

-In fact, stats reveal that OTT video advertising is the largest segment holding a whopping market volume of $183 billion.
+In fact, stats reveal that VOD platform video advertising is the largest segment holding a whopping market volume of $183 billion.

 But, to reign supreme in the AVOD landscape, content owners ought to first decide upon the technology that should be instilled to deliver ads to the end-user.